kevinchanO777/obsidian-notes/Devops/Kubernetes/Introduction to Kubernetes (LFS158)/Introduction to Kubernetes (LFS158).md

 # Worker Node:

-A worker node has the following components: container runtime, node agent - kubelet, kubelet - CRI shims, proxy - kube-proxy, add-ons (for DNS, observability components such as dashboards, cluster-level monitoring and logging, and device plugins).
+A worker node has the following components: container runtime, node agent - kubelet, kubelet - CRI 1shims, proxy - kube-proxy, add-ons (for DNS, observability components such as dashboards, cluster-level monitoring and logging, and device plugins).

 <mark style="background: #ADCCFFA6;">Container Runtime</mark>
 >In order to manage a container's lifecycle, Kubernetes requires a container runtime on the node where a Pod and its containers are to be scheduled.
 A runtime is required on each node of a Kubernetes cluster, both control plane and worker.